paper-skyline/inky_amsat/README.md

 _Don't forget to change your Latitude, Longitude, and Altitude to match your location_

-When prompted, type in the 5-digit NORAD ID of the satellite that you want to pull telemetry data for (i.e. 40967 for AO-85 or 25545 for the ISS)
+Make your selections from the menu prompts for either an FM satellite, transponder satellite, or to manually type in the 5-digit NORAD ID of the satellite that you want to pull telemetry data for (i.e. 25545 for the ISS)

 ## Author
 * Ben Cook on [Twitter](https://twitter.com/bpcook)